Full Steam Ahead on Migraine Prevention and Treatment

 How to Tell If That Headache is Really a Migraine

-More About Migraine Headaches and Syndrome
+Beyond the Head Pain – More About Migraine Syndrome

 More Migraine Details

-There are mild and moderate migraines, but when people say migraine they usually are talking about the severe ones.
+There are mild and moderate migraines, but when people say migraine they’re usually talking about the severe ones.
 The pounding, pulsating pain, which usually affects only one side, is made worse by movement or action.
 During a migraine people want to stay still and be left alone.
-These headaches can be as short as 2 hours or last as long as 72 hours.
+These headaches can be as short as two hours or last as long as 72 hours.
 Many people say they go to sleep with a migraine and wake the next morning feeling fine.
 Others are not so lucky.
-When there’s nausea at times some sufferers feel a bit better once they can “lose the contents of their stomach.”
+When there’s nausea at times some sufferers feel a bit better once they can “lose the contents of the stomach.”
 In addition to being sensitive to lights and sounds, there can be sensitivity to aromas and odors.
 Sometimes even a good smell, like the aroma of food cooking, can seem awful and “turn one’s stomach”.

 As We Keep Saying – It’s Not Just a Headache

 With the good medications we have now people have noticed another thing about migraine headaches.
 After taking the right medication, the headache, nausea, and other more obvious and awful symptoms ease and within a few hours go away.
 But there are other less obvious symptoms of which we become aware when those worse symptoms are gone.
 Such as no motivation, little energy, and dragging tiredness that might stay around a bit longer as the medicine starts to work.
 When one is crushed by a headache and nauseated to near vomiting it’s hard to worry about or maybe even notice these other symptoms.
 But people who get migraines have noticed that when the bigger problems are gone the smaller ones are easier to see.
 It’s not just a headache, it’s a whole body illness.
 Once the right medicine has time to be fully effective the person feels just fine.